Visa policy of Thailand: Non-Immigrant visa types

-Statistics
+Visitor statistics

-Most visitors arriving to Thailand on short term basis were from the following countries of nationality:
+Most visitors arriving in Thailand on short term basis were from the following countries of nationality:

 Work permit

 To legally work in Thailand, a foreigner must apply for a work permit.
 Work permit is a legal document that states a foreigner's position, current occupation, or job description and the Thai company he is working with.
 It also serves as a license to perform a job or an occupation allowed for foreigners inside Thailand.

 A foreigner is eligible to apply for a work permit as long as he has a non-immigrant visa or a resident visa, has an available employer who will provide documents for work permit, and the occupation he will perform is not prohibited to foreigners.

 One Stop Service Centre for Visas and Work Permits

 The One Stop Service Centre for Visas and Work Permits was established on 1 July 1997 by authority of the Regulations of the Office of Prime Minister promulgated on 30 June 1997.

 The objective of this centre is to simplify visa extension and permit issuance procedures to create a good investment environment.
 It aims to facilitate applications of visa extension and work permits (e.g., stay permission, re-entry permit, work permit).

-The Centre is located on Chamchuree Square Building, Floor 18, Phatumwan, Bangkok.
+The Center is located on Chamchuree Square Building, Floor 18, Phatumwan, Bangkok.